 Yet going there scared me a bit and as I didn't know what it would do to me, I was reluctant to combine it with a proper city trip and kept putting it off altogether.
 But then I had the chance to visit Auschwitz in the company of a friend and so I went.

 We arrived in Krakow in the early evening and would have a tour company pick us up the next morning at 9 to make the trip to Auschwitz-Birkenau, where we'd be taken around by a guide.
-A mistake with the reservations left us waiting in the hall of the hotel for over an hour before we found out that they'd forgot to process our booking.
+A mistake with the reservations left us waiting in the hall of the hotel for over an hour before we found out that they'd forgotten to process our booking.

 “Will we still make it to Auschwitz today?” we thought.
 Luckily, there was another tour going at 12 which we could join.